List of Marilyn Manson band members

-Marilyn Manson is an American rock band from Florida.
+Marilyn Manson is an American rock band from Fort Lauderdale, Florida.
 Formed in 1989, the group was originally known as Marilyn Manson & the Spooky Kids and featured eponymous vocalist Marilyn Manson (real name Brian Warner), guitarist Daisy Berkowitz (real name Scott Putesky) and bassist Olivia Newton Bundy (real name Brian Tutunick), who were soon joined by keyboardist Zsa Zsa Speck (real name Perry Pandrea).
-The current line-up includes Manson, drummer Gil Sharone, guitarist/keyboardist Tyler Bates (both of whom first joined in 2014), guitarist Reba Meyers and bassist Piggy D. (both since 2024).
+The current line-up includes Manson, bassist/guitarist/keyboardist Tim Sköld (who first joined in 2002), drummer Gil Sharone (who first joined in 2014), guitarist Reba Meyers and guitarist/bassist Piggy D. (both since 2024).

 History

 1989–1996

 Marilyn Manson and Daisy Berkowitz formed Marilyn Manson & the Spooky Kids in December 1989, adding Olivia Newton Bundy to complete the band's first line-up.
 After recording their first demo The Raw Boned Psalms the following month, the trio added keyboardist Zsa Zsa Speck (Perry Pandrea) and performed their first string of live shows, before Bundy and Speck were replaced in June 1990 by Gidget Gein (Brad Stewart) and Madonna Wayne Gacy (Stephen Bier), respectively.
 In August 1991, the Spooky Kids became a five-piece with the addition of their first drummer Sara Lee Lucas (Fred Streithorst), after previously using a drum machine.
 The group played its last show under the Spooky Kids moniker on August 1, 1992, before it was dropped on the recommendation of their label Nothing Records.

 During the recording of the band's full-length debut album Portrait of an American Family, Gein received a notice while in hospital recovering from a heroin overdose that his services "were no longer needed".
 His bass parts were retained from earlier sessions for The Manson Family Album, but he was subsequently replaced by Twiggy Ramirez (Jeordie White).
 In March 1995, during the subsequent touring cycle, Lucas left the group after an incident in which Manson lit his drum kit on fire while he was playing.
 He was replaced by Ginger Fish (Kenny Wilson) in time for the next run of shows.
 For 1996's Antichrist Superstar, much of the guitars were performed by Ramirez following Berkowitz's earlier departure, due to Manson and producer Trent Reznor's dismissal of many of his songwriting contributions.